mendezc0251/RogueliteJamboree/README.md

 ## Features

--Rounds of gameplay with increasing difficulty
+- Rounds of gameplay with increasing difficulty
--Meta progression through the Shop
+- Meta progression through the Shop
--Login/Signup to save progression
+- Login/Signup to save progression

 ## Demo